Advocacy at Work

 By Adam White, Alaska Airmen’s Association Government Affairs

-We continue to work on behalf of our members with Federal, State, and local officials making sure Alaska Aviation remains accessible and a viable means of transportation and recreation.
+We continue to work with Federal, State, and local officials on behalf of our members, ensuring Alaska Aviation remains accessible and a viable means of transportation and recreation.
 The following issues are limited examples of how we work towards those goals.

 FAA Reauthorization